conmaol/maglocunus/d/data_models.md

 # Data models

-A `data model` is a set of generic statements describing some (small and finite) aspect of the world.
+A `data model` is a set of generic statements describing some (small, finite) aspect of the world.

 For example, here is a simple informal data model describing some features of the academic world:
 > Every person has a name and is either a student or a teacher.